 However, I’m a mama who craves accessibility for strollers and mobility devices.
-My only complaint is that there were spots along the trail and in the Trading Post that were difficult to bring our stroller.
+My only concern is that spots along the trail and in the Trading Post were difficult to bring our stroller.

-Where can you hike that’s both autism and toddler-friendly?
+Where can you hike that’s autism or toddler-friendly?

 Luckily, the Red Rocks Park Loop Trail was a brief 1.4 miles.
 The loop was an easy path that takes less than an hour.
 We were able to navigate it with our toddlers by babywearing.
 Our son lagged at the end, but autism or not, he was a total trooper!
-The Trading Post Trail at Red Rocks brings you directly to giant red rock formations.
-This was an incredibly memorable experience!
+The Trading Post Trail at Red Rocks brings you directly to giant red rock formations for an incredibly memorable experience!

 What’s your favorite part about Red Rocks Park and Amphitheater?